bellaazharr/bellaazharr/README.md

 1st year UTM student in Bachelor of Computer Science (Data Engineering)
 -----------------------------------------------------------------------

+Background Education

+* 🌍  I'm based in UTM, Skudai, Johor, Malaysia
+* ✉️  You can contact me at [ainnurnabila@graduate.utm.my](mailto:ainnurnabila@graduate.utm.my)
+* 🧠  I'm learning Computer Science (Data Engineering)
-Greetings!
+* ⚡  Greetings!
 I am an avid enthusiast of life's vibrant rhythms, finding joy in both the graceful movements of dance and the delightful journey of food exploration.
 As a dedicated dancer, I immerse myself in the world of rhythm and expression, using dance as a powerful means of self-discovery and creative release.
 Whether it's the fluidity of contemporary dance or the energetic beats of salsa, I find solace in the language of movement.
 Beyond the dance floor, my passion for food hunting takes me on a delectable adventure through diverse cuisines and culinary experiences.
 Exploring hidden gems in bustling food markets or seeking out cozy cafes with unique flavors, I embrace the opportunity to savor the rich tapestry of tastes that the world has to offer.
 In the intersection of dance and food, I discover the perfect balance that adds flavor to the chapters of my life.

-* 🌍  I'm based in UTM, Skudai, Johor, Malaysia
-* ✉️  You can contact me at [ainnurnabila@graduate.utm.my](mailto:ainnurnabila@graduate.utm.my)
-* 🧠  I'm learning Computer Science (Data Engineering)

 ### Skills